Gal-Keshet/EpiTyping/README.md

 nextflow run /path/to/EpiTyping/main.nf --fastq_folder /path/to/fastq_dir --single false [parameters] # for paired-ends reads (default.
 All files in fastq folder need to be paired ended)
 ```

 * **Important!** All RNA (or DNA) fastq files need to be gz-compressed.
-Single ended fastq files need to have the following naming format: sample-name.fastq.gz, and paired ended fastq files need to have the following format: sample-name_1.fastq.gz/sample-name_2.fastq.gz
+Single ended fastq files need to have the following naming format: sample_name.fastq.gz, and paired ended fastq files need to have the following format: sample_name_1.fastq.gz/sample_name_2.fastq.gz
-* sample-name format: sample-name needs to start with an alphabetical character, which is followed by either alphabetical, numerical or underline characters.
+* sample_name format: sample_name needs to start with an alphabetical character, which is followed by either alphabetical, numerical or underline characters.
 No hyphens are allowed.

 ### Basic parameters